-This prospectus also relates to the offer and resale from time to time by the selling securityholders (including their transferees, donees, pledgees and otheraccessors-in-interest) named in this prospectus (the "Selling Securityholders") of (i) up to 3,801,966 shares of Common Stock, which consists of (a) up to 2,215,468 shares of Common Stock originally issued to the Sponsor (as defined below) at an equity consideration value of \$10.00 per share by certain of the Selling Securityholders named in this prospectus, (b) up to 25,859 shares of Common Stock originally issued to the Sponsor (as defined below) at n the form of founder shares at a price of approximately \$0.08 per share (the "Founder Shares"), (c) up to 25,853 shares of Common Stock issued in the PIPE Investment (as defined below) at a price of \$203.40 per share by certain of the Selling Securityholders named in this prospectus, (d) up to 574,044 shares of Common Stock underlying the Convertible Notes, by certain of the Selling Securityholders named in this prospectus, (e) up to 60,009 shares of Common Stock that are issuable upon the exercise of the PIPE Warrants (as defined below) at an exercise price of \$0.20 per share by certain of the Selling Securityholders named in this prospectus, (up to 60,009 shares of Common Stock that are issuable upon the exercise of the PIPE Warrants (as defined below) at an exercise price of \$0.20 per share by certain of the Selling Securityholders named in this prospectus, (up to 60,009 shares of Common Stock was given by service of the Pivate Placement Warrants (which were originally issued at a price of \$1.00 per Warrant) at an exercise price of \$230.00 per share by certain of the Selling Securityholders named in this prospectus, and (i) up to 9,982,754 Warrants originally issued at a price of \$1.00 per Warrant in connection with the Transactions by certain of the Selling Securityholders named in this prospectus, and (ii) up to 9,982,754 Warrants originally issued at a price of \$1.00 per Warrant in connection with the
+This prospectus also relates to the offer and resale from time to time by the selling securityholders (including their transferees, donees, pledgees and othenccessors-in-interest) named in this prospectus (the "Selling Securityholders") of (i) up to 3,801,966 shares of Common Stock, which consists of (a) up to 2,215,468 shares of Common Stock issued in connection with the Business Combination (as defined below) at an equity consideration value of \$10.00 per share by certain of the Selling Securityholders named in this prospectus, (b) up to 285,098 shares of Common Stock originally issued to the Sponsor (as defined below) at a price of \$203.40 per share by certain of the Selling Stockholders named in this prospectus, (c) up to 574,044 shares of Common Stock underlying the Convertible Notes (as defined below), which were purchased at a price of \$203.40 per share by certain of the Selling Stockholders named in this prospectus, (d) up to 574,044 shares of Common Stock underlying the Convertible Notes (as defined below), which were purchased at a price of \$1.00 per shares of Common Stock that are issuable upon the exercise of the PIPE Warrants (as defined below) at an exercise price of \$0.20 per share by certain of the Selling Securityholders named in this prospectus, (e) up to 640.009 shares of Common Stock that are issuable upon the exercise of the PIPE Warrants (as defined below) at an exercise price of \$0.20 per share by certain of the Selling Securityholders named in this prospectus (up to \$1.00 per vertaine of \$1.00 per Varrant) at an exercise price of \$203.00 per share by certain of the Selling Securityholders named in this prospectus (up to \$1.00 per Varrant) at an exercise price of \$203.00 per share by certain of the Selling Securityholders named in this prospectus and (g) up to 142,35 shares of Common Stock that are issuable upon the exercise of \$1.00 per Warrant) at an exercise price of \$203.00 per share by certain of the Selling Securityholders named in this prospectus and (g) up to 42,52,55 shares of Co

 We will not receive any proceeds from the sale of shares of Common Stock or Warrants by the Selling Securityholders pursuant to this prospectus.
 We will receive up to \$246.0 million from the exercise of the Warrants and PIPE Warrants, assuming the exercise in full of all of the Warrants and PIPE Warrants for cash, but not from the sale of the shares of Common Stock issuable upon such exercise.
 Each Warrant entitles the holder thereof to purchase one share of Common Stock at a price of \$230.00 per share.
-If the price of our Common Stock remains below \$230.00, we believe warrant holders will be unlikely to eash exercise their Warrants, resulting in little or no cash proceeds to us from the exercise of the Warrants.
+If the price of our Common Stock remains below \$230.00, we believe warrant holders will be unlikely to cash exercise their Warrants, resulting in little or no cash proceeds to us from the exercise of the Warrants.